 Read more about our expert – Amy Goyer

 The truth is that you may need some professional help on your caregiving journey.
-Tara will share the role of the Geriatric Care Manager, how they can help you and your loved one while saving you money and much more.
+Tara will share the role of the Geriatric Care Manager and how they can help your loved one save money and much more.

-Read more about our expert – Tara Bradley
+Read more about our expert – Tara Bradley, MACP

 Want to know about the most intriguing technology coming down the pike and how older adults will adapt and change to it?
 This is your session.
 Find out if and how senior living providers are keeping up to fill the needs of boomers and elders.